t-aipa/t-aipa/README.md

 - 👯 What is intelligence?
 What is its origin?
 How does it manifest? is it Conditional or Situational?
 Is it Physical?
 Psychological?
 Is it Natural?
 Is it material or superficial and artificial?
 Or Sensational?
 Who senses intelligence or can any one realise or posses it?

 - 🤔 I’m looking for help to build an AI application model and to build upon such intelligence with tools or fine tuning.
-- 🤔 I need basic help getting a template/UI from cohere and connection with API for their models.
+- 🤔 I need help from the foundation of the app, getting a template/UI and API with Cohere models.

 - 💬 Ask me about intelligence 😄
 - 📫 How to reach me: hellomonorail@gmail.com